stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-In the orbital implementation we override the new method to move the camera to the calculated point on the sphere and then point it at the target:
+In the orbital implementation we move the camera to the calculated point on the sphere and then point it at the target:

 ```java
 @Override